 Click play to listen to this article.

-Turned out it’s not that simple.
+Turns out it’s not that simple.

-And the more I performed — the harder I tried to hide my authentic self — the deeper I reinforced the belief that I’m not good enough for my ex the way I am, thus kept widening my inferiority gap.
+From the moment I sent my first string of texts, she knew I was faking my calm and collected disposition.
+Yet, I still persisted with my performance.
+And the more I performed — the harder I tried to hide my authentic self — the deeper I reinforced my belief that I’m not good enough for my ex the way I am.

 What Is Vulnerability